A safer alternative to a once-daily HIV pill just got approved -- here's what you need to know about it

 The FDA just approved a new treatment for HIV.

-Developed by Gilead Sciences Inc., it works by interfering with a special protein necessary for the virus to multiply.

-Keeping the amount of HIV in the blood low is key for suppressing symptoms of the virus, but it isn’t a cure.
+The drug is approved to treat anyone with human immunodeficiency virus (HIV) who’s 12 or older and just starting HIV treatment.
+It works by interfering with a special protein necessary for HIV to multiply.
+Keeping the amount of HIV in the blood low is key for suppressing symptoms of the virus.

 Here’s what you need to know:

-- Descovy is a combo of the drugs emtricitabine, and tenofovir alafenamide, or TAF.
-Only TAF is new, and it’s been used in other new HIV medications such as Genvoya and Odefsey.
-It’s an update to Truvada, which has emtricitabine and tenofovir disoproxil fumarate.
+- Genvoya is a combo of the drugs elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide.
+Only tenofovir alafenamide is new.

-- The goal with the update from tenofovir disproxil fumarate to TAF is so that the medications are less harsh on the body, and can be used in smaller doses.

-- In a late-stage trial, a combination using TAF called Genvoya proved just as effective as Stribild, one of Gilead’s combination pills that was approved in 2012 and that contained tenofovir disoproxil fumarate.
+- In a late-stage trial, the drug proved just as effective as Truvada, Gilead’s other combination pill that was approved in 2004.

-- Compared with Stribild, Genvoya had better long-term safety in trials.
+- Compared with Truvada, Genvoya had better long-term safety in trials.
 It is also less toxic to kidneys and has less of a negative impact on bone density.

+- Genvoya, like other HIV medications, carries what’s called a “black box warning,” which details some of the extreme adverse events that can happen while on the drug.

 - In the case of Genvoya, that includes possible lactic acid buildup in the blood and severe liver problems, which can both be life-threatening.

-Essentially, the new-and-improved drugs ares set up to be a safer alternatives for HIV treatment.
-Having new once-daily pills with lessened effects to bones and kidneys could be good news for the estimated 1.2 million people in the US living with HIV.
+Essentially, Genvoya is set up to replace Truvada as a safer alternative.
+Having a new once-daily pill with lessened effects to bones and kidneys could be good news for the estimated 1.2 million people in the US living with HIV.

-NOW WATCH: Just because we haven’t found aliens doesn’t mean they haven’t found us

 Business Insider Emails & Alerts